filecoin-project/filecoin-docs/basics/what-is-filecoin/storage-market.md

 Verified clients can onboard data into Filecoin using datacap, which they apply from community-selected allocators.
 In return for storing verified storage deals, storage providers receive datacap with a 10x boost to their storage power which eventually increases their block rewards as an incentive.

 * Datacap: a Datacap token will be allocated to a verified client to spend in the storage deals carrying a 10x deal quality multiplier.
-* Notaries: community-selected notaries govern the program by verifying storage clients and allocating datacap tokens to verified clients.
+* Allocators: community-selected allocators govern the program by verifying storage clients and allocating datacap tokens to verified clients.
 * Verified clients: clients are active network participants with datacap allocation for their data storage.

 ## Storage on-ramps